carpentries/instructor-training/_episodes/21-carpentries.md

 *   two-day format taught by volunteer instructors.
 *   a focus on filling gaps in current training for learners.

-The major different between Software, Data and Library Carpentry workshops is their content and intended audience.
+The major differences between Software, Data and Library Carpentry workshops are their content and intended audience.

 Software Carpentry workshops are: